An open-source Python library for modeling and inversion in geophysics.

 Our goal is provide a comprehensive and extensible framework for geophysical data analysis and the development of new methodologies.

-Teaching: Fatiando can be combined with the Jupyter notebook to make rich, interactive documents.
-Great for teaching fundamental concepts of geophysics.
+Combine Fatiando with the Jupyter notebook to make rich, interactive documents.
+Great for teaching fundamental concepts of geophysics!

 Modeling, inversion, and processing for potential field methods.3D forward modeling with prisms, polygonal prisms, spheres, and tesseroids.
 Handles the potential, acceleration, gradient tensor, magnetic induction, total field magnetic anomaly.